ece362-purdue/proton-labs/lab2-interrupts/README.md

 2. Enable the interrupt for GPIO pins 2 through 5 using `gpio_set_irq_enabled` on a rising edge trigger.
 Unfortunately, there's no "mask" function (that we could find) to enable all four pins at once, so you might want to utilize a loop or just call the function four times.

-To implement the ISR, we need to keep in mind that `keypad_isr` could get called for any button press (and row pin going high), so we need to know two things to figure out the button:
+To implement the ISR, we need to keep in mind that `keypad_isr` could get called for any button press (and row pin going high), so we need to know two things to figure out what button was just pressed:

 1. Which column pin is currently being driven high?
     - The function `drive_column` needs to be implemented to do this.
 In this function, drive high the pin indicated by the value of the global variable `col`, and drive all other column pins low.
 For example if `col` is 0, drive GP6 high and GP7, GP8, GP9 low.
-After doing so, increment `col` by 1.
+After doing so, sleep for 25 milliseconds **first**, and increment `col` by 1.
 If `col` is 3, set `col` back to 0.
-    - At the end of the `drive_column` function, sleep for 25 milliseconds to allow the row pins to settle before checking them.
-This is important to ensure we have enough time to let the current reach the row pins if a button was pressed.
+    - The sleep is important to ensure we have enough time to let the current flow from the driven column pin into the row pins if a button is pressed.
     - The value of `col` will therefore tell us which column is active.

 2. Which row pin is currently being pulled high?